TechNerdXp/reddit_messaging_system/README.md

 5. **Install Python Dependencies**
    - Run `pip install -r requirements.txt` to install the necessary Python packages.

-## Running the Backend
-- Run `screen -S server` to create sceen session for server.
-- Run `flask run --port 5010` to start the Flask server.
-- Press `CTRL + A + D` to detatch from this session.

-## Optional Ngrock Step
-- Run `screen -S ngrock` to create screen session for ngrock.
-- Run `ngrok http --domain=https://reddiappinterface.ngrok-free.app 5010` to start the Flask server.
-- Press `CTRL + A + D` to detatch from this session.

-## Running Messaging Module
-- Run `screen -S messaging` to start the Flask server.
+## Initial Setup
-- Run `python3 messaging.py` to start fetching posts and sending messages.
+- Run `python3 setup.py`
-- Press `CTRL + A + D` to detatch from this session.

-## Alternatively Run Bash Script to Run ALL
+## Alternatively Run Bash Script to Run ALL from Backend to Messaging
 - Run `bash run_all.sh`
+Note: pls update the host domain in the script and you may want to remvove ngrock step.

 ## Authentication
 - Visit `host/reddit_auth` on your React client to authenticate with your Reddit account.